Lab 07 - Manage Azure Storage

 7. Review the Overview blade and the additional configurations that can be changed.
 These are global settings for the storage account.
 Notice the storage account can be used for Blob containers, File shares, Queues, and Tables.

-8. In the Security + Networking section, select Networking.
+8. In the Security + networking section, select Networking.
 Notice public network access is disabled.

 • Change the public access level to Enabled from selected virtual networks and IP addresses.